-Expires: January 28, 2015
+Expires: July 31, 2015

 A. Walid

 Bell Labs

 Q. Peng

 Caltech

 J. Hwang

 Bell Labs

 S. Low

 Caltech

-July 27, 2014
+January 27, 2015

-Balanced Linked Adaptation Congestion Control Algorithm for MPTCP draft-walid-mptcp-congestion-control-01
+Balanced Linked Adaptation Congestion Control Algorithm for MPTCP draft-walid-mptcp-congestion-control-02

-Abstract
+Abstract.

 This document describes the mechanism of Balia, the "Balanced linked adaptation", which is a congestion control algorithm for Multipath TCP (MPTCP).
 The recent proposals, LIA and OLIA, suffer from either unfriendliness to Single Path TCP (SPTCP) or unresponsiveness to network changes under certain conditions.
 The tradeoff between friendliness and responsiveness is inevitable, but Balia judiciously balances this tradeoff based on a new design framework that allows one to systematically explore the design space.
-Balia has been implemented in the Linux kernel and there are plans to make it available for experimentation.
+Balia has been implemented in the Linux kernel and also included in the UCLouvain's MPTCP implementation.